Launch rate

 Why did I get zero interviews after 100 applications?

-Common causes include stale or low-intent postings, weak proof match, generic resume targeting, overreliance on cold job boards, late applications, missing follow-up, and no tracking loop to learn which sources produce conversations.
+Common causes include stale or low-intent postings, weak proof coverage, generic resume targeting, overreliance on cold job boards, late applications, missing follow-up, and no tracking loop to learn which sources produce conversations.

 Should I send more applications if none are working?

 Not immediately.
-First audit the last batch by source quality, role fit, proof match, resume version, timing, and follow-up.
+First audit the last batch by source quality, targeting, proof coverage, resume version, timing, and follow-up.
 Then send a smaller batch of higher-signal applications.

 Is it my resume or the job market?